 other uses for it besides this course.
 We won't be using any of the

 IO capabilities of the device, but if you take either the sensors and

 actuators course or the embedded C class, you'll likely make use of

 your Raspberry Pi.
 You can also configure it with your TV for video

-and audio playback, as well as other useful server tasks.
+and audio playback, for emulating video games, as well as other useful

 Building the software system on your Raspberry Pi.
 Our goal is to

-configure a Debian Linux Jessie on the Raspberry Pi (often referred to as
+configure a Debian Stretch (9.x) Linux on the Raspberry Pi (often referred to as

 Raspbian) with a user account for you.
-The Raspberry Pi should be connected
+Here are

 references and directions for setting up your Raspberry Pi.
 And, here is another